The Match-Up: “In this Corner…”

 Check out more specs and pricing on the Rogue Echo Bike here.

-Assault has recently released a new version of their Assault Bike, which I have heard great things about, if you don’t mind the much higher price tag.
+Assault has recently released a new version of their Assault Bike called the “Elite” version, which unless you are an institution or independently wealthy, I don’t recommend.
 Check out the newest version here.

 Do Both Brands Measure Output the Same?